 - Spectrum Business — pricing varies by area.
-Includes free web hosting, email, and desktop security software along with unlimited local and long distance calling anywhere in the US, Puerto Rico, and Canada and 100 free HD channels.
+Includes free domain, email, cloud backup, WiFi for your customers and security suite along with unlimited local and long distance calling anywhere in the US, Puerto Rico, and Canada and free HD channels.

 Charter Spectrum Internet service is advertised as being 10x faster than AT&T DSL.
 Charter Spectrum phone has been described as a seamless connection for office, cell and home phones.
 And TV installation is easier than dish (and more reliable in inclement weather).

 Compare other internet service providers

 Bottom lineWith Charter Spectrum, you won’t have to sacrifice quality for affordability.
 Instead, you can pay for a great combo of both through a limited number of Internet/TV/phone bundles.